rozek/svelte-touch-to-mouse/README.md

 # svelte-touch-to-mouse #

-maps touch events to mouse events
+maps touch events to mouse events (not only for Svelte)

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-touch-to-mouse/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)